 Give us a call.

 All it takes to get started is for you and your doctor to say so.
 Call us with your questions, and we’ll explain the process, costs, timeline and other details of testing.

 Your written consent and initial investment are our official green light to get started.
 But first, we need to obtain a tumor sample.
 With your doctor’s help, a tissue sample from surgical biopsy or tumor resection surgery can be sent to our testing facility.
 We can also establish tumor lines in mice using the tissue from a core needle biopsy.
 This allows us to start as early as possible, which leads to earlier testing and results.

 Certis can also find a biopsy provider near you if needed, and we’ll make all the arrangements with them to send us the tissue sample.

 Next, we establish the tumor in the mice.

 We implant the tissue from your tumor into multiple mice and proceed to “establish” the tumor.
 This means growing the tumor and “passaging” it into new mice so that it is stable and substantial enough for testing.
 Because we surgically implant the tumor tissue orthotopically (“in the correct place”) in the mice, it generally takes a few months to establish the tumors.
 This is much faster than with ectopic (“in the wrong place”) PDXs, such as subcutaneous grafts, which can take 6 to 9 months.

 Until tumor lines are sufficiently established to begin testing, your investment is just $2,500.
-This covers not just tumor establishment but, if there is sufficient tissue, also tumor cryopreservation for future testing and flash-freezing for potential future use for clinical trials.
-(It can cost $5,000 to $7,000 elsewhere for the freezing and storing without tumor establishment.)
+This covers not just tumor establishment but, if there is sufficient tissue, also tumor cryopreservation for future testing and potential future use for clinical trials.
+(It can cost $5,000 to $7,000 elsewhere for the cryopreservation and storing without tumor establishment.)